svikashk/docs/help/account-structure.md

 layout: default
 nav_order: 2
 title: How your Zepel account is structured
-desc: What are the building blocks of Zepel?
+description: What are the building blocks of Zepel?
 Learn how accounts in Zepel are structured.
 permalink: help/account-structure/
 ---
 # How your Zepel account is structured